 Skip to main content

 Breadbox automatically pulls transactions from your connected bank accounts on a scheduled sync.
 Each transaction is stored in your PostgreSQL database and exposed through the admin dashboard, REST API, and MCP server.
-This page explains how transactions are structured, what each field means, and what to expect as your data accumulates.

 How transactions are synced

 When you connect a bank account, Breadbox performs an initial sync that pulls your full available transaction history.
 After that, syncs run on the schedule you configure (every 4, 8, 12, or 24 hours) and also fire immediately whenever your bank pushes a webhook notification.
 Each sync fetches only the changes since the last run — new transactions, modifications to pending transactions, and removals.
 Breadbox processes these three lists atomically so your database stays consistent.
+You can trigger a manual sync at any time from the admin dashboard under Connections, or by calling POST /api/v1/sync from the REST API.

 Amount convention